isopleth/kinetics/README.md

 ### ax3_crunch.py

-This runs a processing chain of some of the above programs on the .CWA file specified in the command line.
+This runs a processing chain of some of the above programs on a .CWA file.
+It takes one or two command line parameters.
+The first is the .CWA file to process and the second is the name of an optional .ini format configuration file to obtain the settings to use in the various processing steps.
+If it is not specified, then `crunch_default.ini` is used.

+e.g.

+`python3 ax3_crunch myfile.CWA crunch_params.ini`

+or

+`python3 ax3_crunch myfile.CWA`

+It runs the following steps:

+* cwa.py if the CSV file corresponding to the .CWA does not already exist.
+If it does exist it skips this step to save time
+* ax3_split.py on the resulting CSV
+* For each file produced by ax3_split.py, it runs
+** ax3_stats.py
+** ax3_plot_minutes.py
+** ax3_seconds_stats.py, by default using axis 3 for the limit checking for the "swept" file, and a limit of 0.05

 ### average.py